Veronika Huta

 * The HEEMA scale (and the earlier HEMA and HEMA-R) measuring the three main ways in which people define and pursue a good life: hedonic, eudaimonic, and extrinsic orientations, along with all existing translations

-* The well-being experience measures used by my lab in past research, including the three measures I developed to assess:
+* The well-being experience measures used by my lab in past research, including the measures I developed to assess:

 * Meaning experience